zcyphygeodesy/landseacompleteBouguer/README.md

 ## Fortran codes for Computation of the land-sea unified complete Bouguer effect on gravity outside geoid
 https://www.zcyphygeodesy.com/en/h-nd-126.html
 ## [Algorithm purpose]
-    Using the numerical integral method, from the land-sea terrain model and ellipsoidal height grid file of the land-sea surface, compute the land-sea unified complete Bouguer effect on the gravity (mGal) on the geoid or in near-Earth space.
+&emsp;```Using the numerical integral method, from the land-sea terrain model and ellipsoidal height grid file of the land-sea surface, compute the land-sea unified complete Bouguer effect on the gravity (mGal) on the geoid or in near-Earth space.```
-    The program is suitable for the unified computation of the complete Bouguer effect on gravity, gravity anomaly and gravity disturbance in land, land-sea junction and sea area.
+&emsp;```The program is suitable for the unified computation of the complete Bouguer effect on gravity, gravity anomaly and gravity disturbance in land, land-sea junction and sea area.```
-    The land terrain complete Bouguer effect is defined as the effect of the terrain mass above the geoid on the Earth's gravity field.
-While the seawater complete Bouguer effect is defined as the effect on the Earth's gravity field because of the density of seawater compensated to the density of land terrain.
+&emsp;```The land terrain complete Bouguer effect is defined as the effect of the terrain mass above the geoid on the Earth's gravity field.
+While the seawater complete Bouguer effect is defined as the effect on the Earth's gravity field because of the density of seawater compensated to the density of land terrain.```
-The land-sea unified complete Bouguer effects can also be calculated by spherical harmonic analysis and synthesis of global land-sea terrain masses.
+&emsp;```The land-sea unified complete Bouguer effects can also be calculated by spherical harmonic analysis and synthesis of global land-sea terrain masses.```
 ![](https://24192633.s21i.faiusr.com/2/ABUIABACGAAg7ezltwYo4v7FggQwpQ047gg.jpg)
 ## [Main program for test entrance]
     landseacmpBougeffintgrl.f90